QuantEcon/lecture-python-intro/lectures/networks.md

 ### Communication

-Next we study communication and connectedness, which have important implications for economic networks.
+Next, we study communication and connectedness, which have important implications for economic networks.

 Node $v$ is called **accessible** from node $u$ if either $u=v$ or there